-Other factors which inform the general thinking of the committee, particularly as regards the leadership cohort, are:
+Other factors which inform the general thinking of the committee, particularly as regards the senior leadership cohort, are:

-- The management team The board and the committee are very much of the view that Hudaco has a highly competent and effective leadership team and that this was once again clearly demonstrated: - by the way the businesses in the group responded to the challenges that confronted the group during the year, particularly in managing Inventories very well In the face of ongoing supply chain issues; and - in the sterling results produced in the 2022 financial year, particularly the large amount of intrinsic shareholder valueadded during the year.

-The entrepreneurial culture of the group - The board and the committee are also of the view that the entrepreneurial spirit that has long infused the culture of the group and been key to its success and an important element in its decentralised business model should be nurtured and encouraged.
-In this regard, the board and the committee are conscious of the characteristics of the entrepreneurial type of person that the group seeks to attract, retain and motivate: namely that they are highly effective people who "make things happen"; they are mobile - many of them have built and run businesses themselves; are confident in their own abilities; are much sought after as managers; and tend to be highly responsive to financial incentives and having "skin in the game".
+- the leadership team The board and the committee are very much of the view that Hudaco has a highly competent and effective leadership team and that this was once again clearly demonstrated in the commendable results produced in the 2023 financial year in the face of severe economic and logistical challenges. - the entrepreneurial culture of the group The board and the committee are also of the view that the entrepreneurial spirit that has long infused the culture of the group and been key to its success and an important element in its decentralised business model should be nurtured and encouraged.
+In this regard, the board and the committee are conscious of the characteristics of the entrepreneurial type of person that the group seeks to attract, retain and motivate: namely that they are highly effective people who "make things happen"; they are mobile many of them have built and run businesses themselves; are confident in their own abilities; are much sought after as managers; and tend to be highly responsive to financial incentives and having "skin in the game".